OmarRehan/Multi-Layer-Data-Lake-Pipelines-on-AWS/README.md

 # Environment Setup:-
 ------------------
-An Airflow DAG (setup_cloud_environment.py) is developed to setup AWS environment, it creates S3 Bucket & Directories, start, configure EMR cluster and creates Spark SQL databases.
+An Airflow DAG (setup_cloud_environment.py) is developed to the setup AWS environment, it creates S3 Bucket & Directories, starts, configure EMR cluster, and creates Spark SQL databases.

 To be able to execute the DAG a machine with Airflow installed and some defined environment variables are required.